 This font shines in a variety of scenarios but, at a minimum, needs an extra vertical line between rows of text.
 You can also mix upper and lower case to great effect.

 I later created a shorter version of this font which still retains most of the feel.
 It eliminates the need for a custom renderer and provides the necessary line to breathe itself.

 Created in late 2019 and inspired by the original RoboCop logo this font is bold, chunky, industrial and angular.

 It works well for titles, menus and short lists.
 Larger blocks of text can be quite hard to read.

-This font has a lot of energy and some chaos plus a dash of datedness from the simply woodblock-like structure.
+This typeface is a 2019 design taking inspiration from the posters of 60s movies like Alfred Hitchcock’s Vertigo.
+It has a lot of energy, chaos, and a dash of datedness from the simply woodblock-like structure.

-This style works well for not only title screens but text adventures and large runs of text and even looks great with standard fixed-width 8-pixel rendering.
+This style works well for title screens, text adventures, and large runs of text.
+It even looks great with standard fixed-width 8-pixel rendering.